jmratwork/techanalysissecmanage-crcz/README.md

 # TechAnalysisSecManage KYPO

-This repository contains materials for deploying and managing security analysis exercises on CyberRangeCZ using the KYPO platform.
+This repository contains materials for deploying and managing security analysis exercises on KYPO using this platform.

 ## Prerequisites